 The activity begins with Christmas carols in the Plaza del Ayuntamiento by the city schools, and throughout the night, different local groups and associations liven up the shopping with more Christmas carols and popular songs in the busiest places.
 In addition, more types of animation are organized in the streets.
 The goal is for people to shop at local businesses and help promote them.
 A very pleasant atmosphere is generated and it is a consolidated initiative that has been repeated for several years.

 Days before Christmas Eve, Dénia receives a visit from Santa Claus and his helpers.
-Santa Claus is received and accompanied by the Calle Marques de Campo towards the basement of the Town Hall, where the boys and girls of the city have the opportunity to ask for your gifts and to take a picture with him.
+Santa Claus arrives and is accompanied by the Calle Marques de Campo towards the basement of the Town Hall, where the boys and girls of the city have the opportunity to ask for your gifts and to take a picture with him.

 In this activity, the council's party committee assembles bouncy castles and distributes chocolate and sweets for a snack.